1

 Bangladesh’s Renewable Energy Transition Forecasts.
 Source: World Future Council

-How Renewable Energy Transition Affects the Coal Industry in Bangladesh
+How Green Energy Transition Affects the Coal Industry in Bangladesh

-However, even then, Bangladesh will not be as dependent on coal as other countries in Asia and will continue to rely predominantly on natural gas.
+However, even then, Bangladesh doesn’t plan to be as dependent on coal as other countries in Asia and will continue to rely predominantly on natural gas.
 Consequently, the renewable energy transition will not have such a drastic impact on the coal industry in the short-term.
 Yet, if long-term forecasts and Bangladesh’s renewable energy ambitions are reached, by 2050, coals share in its energy mix would be negligible.

 by Viktor Tachev